 Dogs are not allowed at Harriman State Park, and are only permitted on one trail at Ponderosa State Park.

 Pets are welcome in all Idaho state park campgrounds, except Harriman, and the parks listed below also have dog-friendly cabins available for rent.
 Reservations can be made at idahostateparks.reserveamerica.com.

 Pets on a leash up to 10 feet long are allowed in Illinois state parks and campgrounds, but are not permitted on beaches, in cabins, or in concession and picnic areas.
 Proof of current vaccinations must be provided upon request, and noisy, vicious, or dangerous animals will be required to leave.

 Pets on a leash up to 6 feet long are welcome in Indiana state parks and campgrounds, but are not permitted at swimming pools, beaches (unless specifically designated for pets), rented recreation buildings, the Pioneer Village at Spring Mill State Park, or other public buildings.
-In addition, dogs and cats must be current on their vaccinations.
+Dogs and cats must be current on their vaccinations.

-Leashed pets are also welcome at all thirty-one Kentucky state park campground – and those that have cottages and lodges offer pet friendly accommodations as well (listed below).
+Leashed pets are welcome at all thirty-one Kentucky state park campground – and those that have cottages and lodges offer pet-friendly accommodations as well (listed below).
 There is a two pet limit in each cottage or lodge room, and a pet fee of $50 for cottages and $25 for lodge rooms applies.
 Pets are not allowed inside restaurants, lobbies, or other public areas.

 Pets on a leash up to six feet long are welcome in Louisiana state parks and campgrounds, but are not permitted in buildings or other enclosed structures.